 The holiday season is something I look forward to every year, especially this year which will be Artie’s first!
 As much as I enjoy the delicious meals and time with family, I was a little panicked when I wondered how I will get all of my cooking, cleaning, and shopping done while chasing around my baby boy.
 I have created this guide on how to survive Baby’s first holiday season to make things a little easier on all of us!

-You can even do your grocery shopping online!
+Even grocery shopping can be done online!
 Many grocery stores now offer pick up at no cost, while others charge a small fee.
 Just select your groceries online and they will be loaded into your car when you arrive at the store.
-Some grocery stores even offer delivery!
+You can even have your groceries delivered!

 If at all possible, STAY HOME!
 It may sound like more trouble to host dinners and events in your own home, but keeping your baby in a familiar environment will help him feel more comfortable.
 You may not be able to stick to his schedule during the holidays, but it will be easier for both of you and he will sleep much better in his own crib.

 If you must travel to visit family during the holidays, bring along items that will help your baby feel at home, like an attachment object or sound machine (This one helps Artie sleep through the night anywhere we go!).
-For tips on traveling check out How to Survive Baby’s First Road Trip and The Ultimate Packing List For Traveling with Baby!
+You can find everything you need to know before traveling with your baby here!

 Ask for Help

 Take advantage of those extra hands!
 You are probably a pro at multitasking by now, but the holidays will be much easier if you assign someone to be on “baby duty”.